MartinThoma/MartinThoma.github.io/_posts/2011-10-22-understanding-python-lists.md

 [[1,5,7],[0,6],[],[8,1,6]]
 [[1,5,7],[3,6],[],[8,1,6]]{% endhighlight %}

-The reason for this strange behaviour is how lists are handled in Python.
+The reason for this strange behavior is how lists are handled in Python.
 The variable itself is basically only the pointer to the list.
 If you slice the list (myList[:]) you copy each value of the list into another list.
 If myList was a nested list, it contained the pointers to the sublists.
 So, if you want to make a deep copy, you have to use the copy module.

 <h2>Scoping</h2>
 phimuemue added this example in my old blog: